camyyssa/TicTacToad/README.md

   players: Array of 2 strings, representing the names of the players
   currentPlayer: index of the player currently setting a piece on the board
-  score: Array of 3 values: matches won by each of the players and draws }
+  score: Array of 3 values: matches won by each of the players and draws
+  announceWinner: A numeric value determining whether the board is in a winner
+     state or not.
+Codes used are
+        -1 = no one won
+        0, 1 = the index of the winner
+        2 = the game is a draw
+}
 ```
 ### Example